ahasera/evilmapper/README.md

 # evilmapper

-`evilmapper` is a simple, yet powerful shell script that allows you to initiate various types of `nmap` scans.
+`evilmapper` is a simple, yet powerful shell script that allows you to initiate various types of `nmap` scans and automatically generate web-readable reports.
 It provides an easy-to-use interface for running different scan types, including scans for web applications, databases, and ICS/SCADA systems.
 All of the scan types were found on nmap.org and on this great cheat sheet from Security Trails : https://securitytrails.com/blog/nmap-cheat-sheet.

 This script is meant to be updated to add features, such as statistics, CVE reports...